-At the end of each term, each teacher will select the names of children in their class who always show outstanding attitude and these children will be celebrated in assembly by receiving a certificate.
-Their picture and their certificate will be proudly displayed on the Behaviour Board outside the school hall.
-As part of our British Values curriculum, each class also has its own classroom agreement, which is agreed by the children and displayed on the wall of the classroom.
+At the end of each term, each teacher will select the name of a child in their class who always show outstanding attitude and these children will be celebrated in assembly by receiving a certificate.
+Their picture and their certificate will be proudly displayed on the Celebration Board outside the school hall.

+As part of our British Values curriculum, each class also has its own class agreement, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
 If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during 'circle time'.